awsdocs/amazon-sns-developer-guide/doc_source/sms_preferences.md

    1. \(Optional\) For **Account spend limit**, enter the amount \(in USD\) that you want to spend on SMS messages each calendar month\.
 **Important**
-By default, the spend limit is set to 1\.00 USD\.
-If you want to raise the service limit, submit an [SNS Text Messaging case](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sns-text-messaging) with AWS Support\.
+By default, the spend quota is set to 1\.00 USD\.
+If you want to raise the service quota, [submit a request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sns)\.
-If the amount set in the console exceeds your service limit, Amazon SNS stops publishing SMS messages\.
+If the amount set in the console exceeds your service quota, Amazon SNS stops publishing SMS messages\.
-Because Amazon SNS is a distributed system, it stops sending SMS messages within minutes of the spend limit being exceeded\.
-During this interval, if you continue to send SMS messages, you might incur costs that exceed your limit\.
+Because Amazon SNS is a distributed system, it stops sending SMS messages within minutes of the spend quota being exceeded\.
+During this interval, if you continue to send SMS messages, you might incur costs that exceed your quota\.

 1. \(Optional\) For **Default sender ID**, enter a custom ID, such as your business brand, which is displayed as the sender of the receiving device\.
 **Note**